 - Nipple stimulation is not preferred by most doctors as much as the administration of the oxytocin hormone as it is these contractions that can cause uncontrollable contractions that may result in premature labour.

 The contraction stress test is not recommended to those who have placenta previa (where the placenta blocks the birth canal) or if you are already highly likely to go into preterm labour, if you currently are at risk of premature membrane rupture or if you have had a caesarean section during your previous pregnancy.
+So any high risk is a contraindication.
 In these cases, the following are recommended instead:

 1. Non-Stress Test